jg-rp/liquid/docs/introduction/auto-escape.md

 # HTML Auto-Escape

 Python Liquid offers HTML auto-escaping.
-Where context variables are automatically escaped on output.
+Where render context variables are automatically escaped on output.
 Install optional dependencies for auto-escaping using the `autoescape` extra.

 ```shell
 $ pipenv install python-liquid[autoescape]